malc-u/SomeoneKnowsSomething/TESTING.md

 #### flash-alerts

 Validation brings 1 warning and 2 errors exactly the same as a warning and first 2 errors in previously validated pages.
-Action not taken as not required - reasons detailed in the previous occurences.
+Action not taken as not required - reasons detailed in the previous occurrences.

 #### form-add

 Validation brings up 1 warning and 8 errors, first 2 being the same as in all previously validated pages.
-Remaining 6 errors are about stray tags `tr` & `td` - these were also left unchanged as they were used as advised for [customer rendering of fadio fields in WTForms](https://wtforms.readthedocs.io/en/2.3.x/fields/)
+Remaining 6 errors are about stray tags `tr` & `td` - these were also left unchanged as they were used as advised for [customer rendering of radio fields in WTForms](https://wtforms.readthedocs.io/en/2.3.x/fields/)

 #### form-delete